What is the role of the Office of Educational Support Services (OESS) within the medical and pharmacy schools?

 How can I get an amazing head start?
 Core Topics in Biomedical Sciences during the summer!

 OESS offers an optional summer course, Core Topics in Biomedical Sciences (CTBS), to all students admitted to the UCSD School of Medicine (SOM) or Skaggs School of Pharmacy and Pharmaceutical Sciences (SSPPS).
-This eight-week course focuses on the basic science areas most challenging in the first-year SOM curriculum, with an emphasis on cardiopulmonary and autonomic physiology, immunology, molecular biology, and genetics.
+This eight-week course focuses on the basic science areas most challenging in the first-year SOM curriculum, with an emphasis on cardiovascular and autonomic physiology, immunology, and molecular biology.
 The CTBS course also emphasizes the development of the study and time-management skills needed to adapt to the rigors of the SOM curriculum.

 Although the CTBS course is offered to all students who have been accepted into the UCSD SOM or SSPPS, those with educationally diverse backgrounds are especially encouraged to attend (SSPPS students are encouraged to attend prior to their second year).
 A significant number of students accepted into the UCSD SOM and SSPPS have majors outside of the biological sciences or chemistry, and many have been away from full-time study for a year or more.
 The CTBS course can ease the transition for these students into the intense basic science courses of the first-year SOM curriculum.